-Planning: Involves writing, technical research, data analysis, and mapping.
-Assist with the completion of Environmental Resource Inventories, Open Space and Recreation Plans, Farm Plans and grant applications.
+The Planning Internship involves writing, technical research, data analysis, and mapping; assisting with the completion of Environmental Resource Inventories, Open Space and Recreation Plans, Farm Plans and grant applications.
 Applicants should have expertise in Microsoft Excel and Word, and primary data research.
 Independent workers with organized and clear writing skills will excel in this position.

 How to Apply:

-This position is available immediately.
-Start and end dates are flexible.
+This position is available immediately, and can extend through the 2018-1019 school year.
 This is a paid internship and The Land Conservancy of New Jersey can work with the intern’s educational institution to provide documentation of internship status for academic credit.

-Please email your resume and a writing sample to: firstname.lastname@example.org and be sure to include Planning Intern in the subject line of the email.
+Please email your resume and a writing sample to: email@example.com and put Planning Internship in the subject line of your email.
+No phone calls please.

 The Land Conservancy of New Jersey: Internship Program